YousefGamal-00/FIFO-Verification-/README.md

    - Documentation of bugs discovered during the development process and how they were fixed.

 3. **Verification Plan**
-   - Detailed plan for verifying the FIFO, ensuring coverage of all edge cases, available in `verification_plan.pdf`.
+   - Detailed plan for verifying the FIFO, ensuring coverage of all edge cases, available in the report.

 4. **Verification Code**
    - Several SystemVerilog packages are used for verification: